danielkrupinski/StringPool/README.md

 Standard C++ string classes - `std::string`, `std::wstring` etc. - aren't very efficient when it comes to memory usage and allocations.
 Due to **small string optimization** a lot of space can be wasted when storing huge amounts of long strings, that don't fit the capacity of the small string buffer.

 StringPool was created to provide a way of storing strings that don't change throughout program execution without excessive memory usage.
+Furthermore, it combats memory fragmentation by storing strings together, in blocks.

 ## Example usage
 ```cpp